PASTORAL THANATOLOGY CERTIFICATION

 Note: candidates must provide official documentation of at least one of the established prerequisites at the time of application for Certification.
 Failure to provide such documentation and evidence of education requirements will result in rejection of the application.

-- Obtaining 50 or more hours of continuing education within the three-year period of certification.
-To view criteria for recertification, click here.
+- Obtaining 50 or more hours of continuing education within the four year period of certification .
+Click here: Criteria for Recertification

 Standards & Code of Ethics